Knowledge

 Read MoreCohabitas Quarterly Business Update

-Dear friends, partners and experts, Welcome to our first quarterly business update – what we hope is an informative and useful update on the mid-life / over 40s house sharing market.
-Clearly the last few months has been like nothing any of us has ever known, but it makes for a really interesting business update!…
+Dear friends, partners and experts, Welcome to the first Cohabitas quarterly business update – what we hope is an informative and useful update on the mid-life, or ‘over 40s’ house sharing market.
+Clearly the last few months has been like nothing any of us has ever known, but it makes for a really interesting business…

 Who can justify living alone when you see the savings from sharing.